julot/sphinxcontrib-dd/README.rst

   More `here <http://www.graphviz.org/doc/info/shapes.html#d:style>`__.

-root-samecolumns
+root-samerank
-  This option tells GraphViz that some node should be placed in the same column in comma separated value format.
+  This option tells GraphViz that some node should be placed in the same rank.

+  This options is comma separated value format.

   Before everything else, please remember that:

+  - Rank direction is from left to right.
   - The placement of the nodes is heavily influence by how you define the relationship.
-  - Nodes without relationship will be placed in the first column and ordered from top to bottom.
-  - Nodes with relationship will be ordered from left to rigt in the same row.
   - To completely understand this options, you must understand how GraphViz's DiGraph works.